objectionary/news.eolang.org/_posts/2022/07/2022-07-15-placing-and-unplacing.md

 some magic reason `EOorg/EOeolang/**.class` will remain their, they will also be deleted.

+First, only what is mentioned in `keepBinaries` will stay.
+Second, what is mentioned in `removeBinaries` will be deleted.

 I think it's a good practice to use `keepBinaries` option in your library, just to be safe and sure that nothing aside from your compiled atoms get into the JAR.